Crezl: July 2023–present

-Crezl released their first mini-album on April 11, 2024, titled 'Cre: 㘉', which surpassed the total number of pre-orders of more than 10,000 copies, achieving platinum status through pre-orders alone.
-The album includes songs, "Forbidden Love", "Fall Flower", "Don't You Worry 'Bout a Thing", and "Fall On Me".
-Notably, the title song, "Forbidden Love", was composed by member Lee Seung-min with Kim Su-in contributing on the lyrics, showcasing also their songwriting ability.
-In the same month, Crezl held their first solo concert [Backstage: Rough] at the Seoul KEPCO Arts Center (서울 한전아트센터) on April 13-14, 2024 and Daegu Chunma Art Center Chamber Hall (대구 천마아트센터 챔버홀) on April 27-28, 2024.
-A special performance concert was also held at the Cheongju Arts Center (청주예술의전당) on May 25, 2025.
-In addition to new covers, songs from their recently released mini-album were performed at the concert, meeting the high expectations of their live performances.
+On April 11, 2024, Crezl released their first mini-album Cre: 㘉, achieving platinum status through more than 10,000 copies sold on pre-orders.
+The title song, "Forbidden Love", was composed by member Lee Seung-min with Kim Su-in contributing on the lyrics.
+In the same month, Crezl held their first solo concert [Backstage: Rough] at the Seoul KEPCO Arts Center and Daegu Chunma Art Center Chamber Hall.
+A special performance concert was also held at the Cheongju Arts Center on May 25.
+In addition to new covers, songs from their recently released mini-album were performed at the concert.

 Crezl continues to appear in various online, radio, and broadcast programs, including on MBC M Show Champion on July 17, 2024 to perform their title song "Forbidden Love."
 A fan concert concluded on August 3-4, 2024 at Dongduk Women's University Centennial Memorial Hall in Seoul, where new covers were added, including duet performances of a traditional Korean song "찬비가" and "We Both Reached for the Gun", a number from the musical Chicago, which drew enthusiastic responses from the audience.
 A collaboration concert titled "The Masterpiece" with fellow crossover groups, Forténa, Libelante, and RabidAnce, from Phantom Singer 3 and 4 was also held at the Inspire Arena in Incheon on August 10-11, 2024.